-VIC QLD TAS SA WA NSW ACT NT over) is 6 months or less (s.20A RSLA).
+VIC QLD TAS SA WA NSW АСТ NT over) is 6 months or less (s.20A RSLA).
 See definition of 'retail shop leases' below. the common area in a shopping centre for a term of > 6 months (cl.1 CPRT).
-See definition of 'retail premises' below. the tenant(s) have a controlling interest in the landlord; or (b) the landlord and the tenant are both bodies corporate and the same person(s) have a controlling interest in both bodies corporate, (r.4(2)(d) & (e) of the Regulations).
-See definition of 'retail shop' below. entered into after 1 July 1999 except extensions or renewals pursuant to options granted prior to 1 July 1999.
+See definition of 'retail premises' below. (i) in the case of a lease entered into on after 1 July 2020, is a public company, or a subsidiary of a public company, within the meaning of section 9 of the Corporations Act 2001 (Cth) (other than a public charitable company); (ii) in the case of a lease entered into before 1 July 2020, or a lease entered into before 1 July 2020 (whether on the same or different terms) pursuant to a right or option conferred by a lease entered into before 1 July 2020, is a public company, or a subsidiary of a public company or a subsidiary of a public com entered into after 1 July 1999 except extensions or renewals pursuant to options granted prior to 1 July 1999.
 RSA: Applies to all retail shop leases entered into after 1 September 1985 but does not apply to a retail shop lease that was entered into pursuant to an option granted or an agreement made before 1 September 1985.
 See definition of 'retail shop' below. respect of leases (s.3B RLA). that is a member of the World Federation of Exchanges, or a subsidiary of such body corporate See definition of 'retail shop' below.